Bodybuilder Gut - What, Why & How to Prevent [HGH Belly]

 HGH (Human Growth Hormone) Gut

 What is a Bubble Gut?

 A Bubble Gut is the excessive stomach distension around the midsection causing bodybuilders to appear as though they've got excess fat and heavy bloating around the gut.
-This trend has become even more pronounced over the last 5 years, with images of Mr. Olympia contestants such as Kai Greene or current champion Phil Heath, and even previous champions like Ronnie Coleman, showing signs of excessive stomach distension despite extremely low body fat.
+This trend has become even more pronounced over the last 5 years, with images of Mr. Olympia winner and runner up Phil Heath and Kai Greene, and even previous champions like Ronnie Coleman, showing signs of excessive stomach distension despite extremely low body fat.

 This has led to many spectators or fans wondering what is causing the appearance of a ‘gut’ on these athletes and why it has increased in recent years.
 The stomach distension is known in bodybuilding circles as “HGH Gut”,“Insulin Gut”, "Palumboism", or more popularly, “Bodybuilder Belly”, “Muscle Gut” or "Bubble Gut".
 As the above name suggests, the stomach distension seen in these bodybuilders is believed to be caused by insulin and human growth hormone (HGH) abuse.

 To help you navigate this article, we've included a table of contents linking to each section:

 - What causes bubble gut in bodybuilders?

 - How to prevent an HGH bel

 - Taper HGH and insulin dose close to competition

 - Use Intermittent Fasting when Cutting